the-engine-room/library/_books/humanrights-tech.md

 ## **Technology Tools in Human Rights**

-## **Objectives**

-* *Communication*: to share their findings more broadly, such as through videos, press releases, and to connect online with groups working on similar issues.

-* *Analysis*: to identify patterns that otherwise would have been less visible – such as repeated attacks in certain areas – and presenting this data on maps, charts or interactive online features.

-* *Information management*: to catalogue, store, and manage information about incidents and events related to human rights cases, as well as sharing it with others working on similar issues.

-* *Identifying new incidents*: using digital tools and digital data to discover, verify or corroborate violations - for example, by scanning social media or online video networks, or mobile messaging platforms.

-* *Historical archiving*: to scan paper documents, classify and tag them, make them machine-readable, encrypt them and make backups in case they get lost.

 ## **Introduction**

 This is a scoping study on how human rights defenders (HRDs) are using technology tools to communicate, analyse and manage information, identify new incidents and archive data.
 It aims to help understand the realities of tool use and identify HRDs’ needs as they stand.